KxSystems/docs/docs/license/gcp-insights.md

-2.  **Third-Party Software.** KX Insights™ may contain or be provided with components which are subject to the terms and conditions of “open source” software licenses or where applicable third-party software licenses (“Third-Party Software”).
-Third-Party Software may be identified in the documentation relating to KX Insights™, which may include reference to such Third Party Software, the terms of such license will apply in lieu of the terms of this Agreement with respect to such Third-Party Software, including, without limitation, any provisions governing access to source code,
+2.  **Third-Party Software.** KX Insights™ may contain or be provided with components which are subject to the terms and conditions of “open source” software licenses or where applicable third party software licenses (“Third-Party Software”).
+Third-Party Software may be identified in the documentation relating to KX Insights™, which may include reference to such Third-Party Software, the terms of such license will apply in lieu of the terms of this Agreement with respect to such Third-Party Software, including, without limitation, any provisions governing access to source code,